NACAC Advocacy in Action

 NACAC is continuously updating this page with opportunities to make your voice heard.
 If you have not already, NACAC encourages you to advocate on these urgent issues:

-Tell Congress: Resume Visa Appointments Now
+Tell Congress: Prioritize Visa Appointments for International Students and Scholars

 Tell Congress: International Students are Essential to America’s Safety, Economy, and Global Strength